Fresh-Diversion/DFL/README.md

 ```bash
 ./2_extract_images_from_video_data_src.sh
 ```
-When Finished, the data_src folder should have folder named aligned and the extracted frames from the data_src movie
+When Finished, the data_src folder should have folder named aligned and the extracted frames from the data_src movie together

 Extract frames from dst file
 The next script has 1 option: